 Equality of opportunity is why Dear Dyslexic, and many other forums, encourage TAFE and university to offer tailored assessment options.
 That’s the way to equal opportunity for all students.

-You should work with the student and your institution’s disability support service to determine what’s best in each particular case, but possible modifications are:
+You should work with the student and your institution’s Access and Equity support service to determine what’s best in each particular case, but possible modifications are:

 - Allowing extensions to assignment deadlines if extensive reading has been set.